sse-secure-systems/connaisseur/docs/getting_started.md

     ```

 We have now configured the validator `default` with trust root `default`.
-This will automatically be used if no validator and trust root is specified in the image policy (`.policy`).
+This will automatically be used if no validator and trust root is specified in the image policy (`.application.policy`).
-Per default, Connaisseur's image policy under `.policy` in `helm/values.yaml` comes with a pattern `"*:*"` that does not specify a validator or trust root and thus all images that do not meet any of the more specific pre-configured patterns will be verified using this validator.
+Per default, Connaisseur's image policy under `.application.policy` in `helm/values.yaml` comes with a pattern `"*:*"` that does not specify a validator or trust root and thus all images that do not meet any of the more specific pre-configured patterns will be verified using this validator.
 Consequently, we leave the rest untouched in this tutorial, but strongly recommend to read the [basics](./basics.md) to leverage the full potential of Connaisseur.

 ## Deploy Connaisseur